Parugu: Soundtrack

 Mani Sharma composed the soundtrack and the background score of the film which marks his first collaboration with both Bhaskar and Allu Arjun.
-The film's soundtrack featured 6 songs with Sirivennela Sitaramasastri, Anantha Sreeram and Chandrabose penning 2 songs each.
-Bhaskar said that all the songs were situational songs in this film which drive the story forward.
-Hemachandra and Rahul Nambiar sang two distinct songs in the album while Kailash Kher, Saindhavi, Ranjith and Saketh were the other singers who sang the remaining songs in the soundtrack.
-The film's soundtrack was launched on 8 April 2008 by hosting a promotional event at Durgam Cheruvu and Chiranjeevi attended the launch as the chief guest.
-The lead cast & crew of the film attended the function and Chiranjeevi handed the first cassette to Prakash Raj.
-The film's soundtrack was marketed by Aditya Music.
+The film's soundtrack featured six songs with lyrics written by Sirivennela Sitaramasastri, Anantha Sreeram and Chandrabose.
+The film's soundtrack was marketed by Aditya Music and launched on 29 March 2008 at Durgam Cheruvu and Chiranjeevi attended the launch as the chief guest.
+The film's soundtrack was critically and commercially well received, and the platinum disc function was held at Jayabheri Club in Hyderabad on 17 May 2008.